 The Ministry said in reply to the teacher survey, that it monitors centres regularly; it believed New Zealand's early childhood education standards were among the highest in the world and that at any one time not less than 98% of services met or exceeded licensing standards.

-In my contact with early childhood services I know that there are many community groups and private owners who believe transparency is important and who would welcome unannounced and more regular visits from the Ministry of Education and/or ERO.
+In my contact with early childhood services I find there are many community groups and private owners who believe transparency is important and they would welcome unannounced and more regular visits from the Ministry of Education and/or ERO.

-The Ministry's current approach to keeping problems as quiet as it can does not appear to be an approach that is conducive to supporting the best interest of children, government policy on child protection, and the desire of many in the early childhood sector for children to experience early childhood education and care which is high quality and in which children are safe.
+The Ministry's current approach to keeping problems as quiet as it can does not appear to be an approach that is conducive to supporting the best interests of children and the sector.

 The numbers of children participating in early childhood education is now at an all time high - this raises the stakes in getting the monitoring of standards right and in doing everything we can to mitigate against the risk of child injury, harm or death.

 We don't know how many incidents occur that are not brought to the media's attention or picked up on by the Ministry of Education.

 There are clearly deficiencies within the wider environment in which cases of serious child harm have occurred.
 Better monitoring of standards is needed as this would mean an emphasis on prevention and communication rather than having an ambulance at the bottom of the cliff.